danderson00/socket/README.md

 ---|---
-server|A socket server that accepts incoming connections through the `open` event socket|An active socket, such as a child process object httpServer|The underlying HTTP server object.
-This is used to enable access from features, as described below log|Options passed to the [`@x/log`](https://www.npmjs.com/package/@x/log) logger facility.
+server|A socket server that accepts incoming connections through the `open` event socket|An active socket, such as a child process object httpServer|Optional.
+The underlying HTTP server object.
+This is only used to enable access from features, as described below log|Options passed to the [`@x/log`](https://www.npmjs.com/package/@x/log) logger facility.
 Ignored if `logger` is provided logger|[`@x/log`](https://www.npmjs.com/package/@x/log) instance serializer|An object containing options for the serializer, currently only `errorDetail`, set to `full`, `minimal` or `none`